 Results

-Due to the large number of scenarios run, for brevity only the results for two scenarios are discussed in detail here, although the results for the other scenarios are also provided and the implications briefly summarised.
+Due to the large number of scenarios run, for brevity only the results for two scenarios are discussed in detail, although the results for the other scenarios are also provided and the implications briefly summarised.
 These two scenarios are: fifty year old males with an initial CHADS2score of zero; and fifty year old males with an initial CHADS2 score of one.
 In these scenarios the OAC assumed was warfarin.